Cloyola98/Azure-SOC/README.md

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+A mini honeynet was constructed within Microsoft Azure for this project, integrating log sources into a Log Analytics workspace.
+Microsoft Sentinel was utilized to trigger alerts and create incidents based on the ingested logs.
+Following the implementation of security measures, metrics were measured in the insecure environment before the controls were applied and again after their implementation.
+Notably, the application of security controls led to a significant reduction in the number of security events and incidents, demonstrating their effectiveness.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+It is important to note that if the network resources were heavily utilized by regular users, it is likely that the implementation of security controls would have generated more security events and alerts within the 24-hour period.
+However, despite this potential scenario, the number of security events and incidents decreased significantly after the security controls were put in place, further validating their efficacy.